 The complexity of the September 11th project required us to be responsive and flexible for a media schedule that sat within a much larger construction and planning timeline creating the requirement that we structure ourselves in such a way that we could continue moving work forward but in a non-linear fashion allowing for accelerations as well as starts, holds and stops for a production cycle that is now spanning 5 years.
-10,000ft allowed us to easily see design and technology resources across disciplines and projects in order to bend before we broke.
+10,000ft allows us to easily see design and technology resources across disciplines and projects, so we bend before we break.

 Has 10,000ft added benefit to your company?
 If so, how?